 Hand Weights: There’s so much you can do with just a simple set of hand weights, especially at home.
 I have a set of 5 pound weights, but I recommend getting a few in different size increments.
 Amazon sells these for a very reasonable price.

 Water Bottle: Remember how I said water is super, super important?!
 Well, one way to make it easier to drink water, is with a great water bottle.
 I always have trouble remembering how many glasses of water I’ve had by the end of the day, so I love my Nalgene Water Bottle.
 I’ve had mine since high school, and it’s still going strong.
 And since I love putting lemons in my water, I really want to get an infuser water bottle.

 Wearable Tracker: I wasn’t convinced of the awesomeness of wearable fitness trackers, until, well, I got one!
-I have the Misfit Shine, though I’m really eyeing a FitBit one of these days.
+I have had the Misfit Shine, the FitBit Charge, and now I currently have an Apple Watch.
 I think that these help keep you on track, calorie wise, and are nice for people who like data (me!)
 There are tons out there, but these are the best wearable trackers, from what I’ve read:

 Something to Track Progress: Regardless of what your goals are, I think it’s important to have some kind of tool to measure your success.
 Here are a few tools I recommend: